 The LINC curriculum is adapted from a public health model created by the Collaborative for Academic, Social, and Emotional Learning (CASEL), a non-profit organization that seeks to integrate evidence-based social and emotional learning in pre-K-12 schools.
 CASEL defines social and emotional learning (SEL) as the process by which students “acquire and effectively apply the knowledge, attitudes, and skills necessary to understand and manage emotions; set and achieve positive goals; feel and show empathy for others; establish and maintain positive relationships, and make responsible decisions.”
 The model seeks to ensure that students become knowledgeable, responsible, caring, and contributing members of society.

 Currently, six dedicated instructors teach the year-long LINC classes for Third- and Fourth-Formers that focus on students’ development of five core social-emotional competencies and related skills.
-In classes of 12 or fewer students, explore topics such as cultural competency, diversity and exclusivity, personal identity, sexuality, drugs and alcohol, gender, and wellness.
+In classes of 12 or fewer students, topics such as cultural competency, diversity and inclusivity, personal identity, sexuality, drugs and alcohol, gender, and wellness are explored.

 All SPS students receive ongoing LINC instruction through their heads of house and student prefects in the dorms, as well as during schoolwide LINC Days each term.
 Upper-classmen also attend small LINC classes focused on issues surrounding sexual intimacy and how to successfully prepare for college life.

 The comprehensive nature of the LINC program necessitates ongoing training in its precepts for faculty, Student Life staff, heads of house, advisers, and coaches.
 Upper-class student leaders and prefects also receive LINC training, which prepares them to support and lead aspects of the LINC curriculum.